A New Vostok!

 ...which consisted of Russia's Deputy Prime Minister Viktoria Abramchenko; Minister of Natural Resources and Environment Dmitry Kobylkin; Head of Roshydromet Igor Shumakov; Leningrad Region Governor Alexander Drozdenko; and Novatek Chairman of the Board Leonid Mikhelson.
 I can't identify these people in the various uncaptioned photos, which come from the Ministry of National Resources and Environment website mentioned above.

 The station is designed to support 15 winterovers and 35 summer folks...some of the new station statistics include: 22 single winterover rooms, 13 seasonal personnel rooms, glaciological and andvanced research labs, 7 rooms devoted to kitchen, mess, and food storage, rest and recreation areas including a pool table and fitness equipment, a hydroponic greenhouse, medical facilities, sauna, laundry room, water supply and conditioning equipment, power plant, heated garage, workshop spaces, a 60kw emergency power plant (note that the current Vostok power plant is capable of 270kw!), a 550 tonne diesel fuel cache, and a solar battery farm to generate power during the summer.
 Completion is scheduled for 2023-24...and the old Vostok structures will be retrograded.
-The information in this paragraph is from Russia's report presented at the 2019 Antarctic Treaty meeting in Prague (a Word document)...that document also states that an environmental impact assessment would be submitted to the Antarctic Treaty nations prior to the start of Antarctic construction...this has not happened yet, perhaps due to the global pandemic...as the 2020 Antarctic Treaty meeting was canceled.
+The information in this paragraph is from Russia's report presented at the 2019 Antarctic Treaty meeting in Prague (downloadable Word document)...that document also states that an environmental impact assessment would be submitted to the Antarctic Treaty nations prior to the start of Antarctic construction...this has not happened yet, perhaps due to the global pandemic...as the 2020 Antarctic Treaty meeting was canceled.

 SovmorputAs for the deployment from St. Petersburg to Progress, that was/is to happen using the nuclear cargo icebreaker Sevmorput, which headed south from St. Petersburg on 5 October 2020.
 Interestingly, the vessel name Sevmorput (Севморпуть) is a Russian acronym for the North Sea Route.
 It was launched in 1988, and its maiden voyage in 1988-89 took it from Ukraine, through the Mediterranean, and around Africa to the Russian Arctic, so obviously unlike some of the older Russian icebreakers built solely for the Northern Sea Route, Sevmorput's cooling system could handle equatorial water temperatures.
 Here is the Wikipedia article about this unique vessel.
 At left, a photo of Sevmorput As for the deployment from Progress to Vostok, that will happen using a massive fleet of Pisten Bullys.
 This 15 February 2020 Barents Observer article mentions the forthcoming Sevmorput voyage to Antarctica and shows two photos of the vessel.